avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### August 22nd / 23rd, 2020:

+This weekend I have been trying to teach myself the bash scripting language.
+Eventually I will need to write an install script that can get everything set up on the Pi or Server.

 ##### August 21st, 2020:

 The multiprocessing Pipe() worked like a charm.
 The Pipe() differs from the Queue() in that is has two distinct "ends".
 Each has a send() and recv() method that connects to the other end.
 Queues, on the other hand, have a single entry/exit point which was causing the problem from yesterday.
 I now have it set up such that a KeyboardInterrupt will trigger in all processes, but the main process can still shut down all worker processes if an error occurs.
 I have also added an option called automatic_shutdown that will automatically shut down a host node when all workers have terminated.
 At the moment, this option is only activated on the Client.
 The Server will still remain active, waiting for new connections.